Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

-where $\bm\theta_0\in\R^p$ is the coefficient of linear model (\ref{linear model}). \end{assumption} In the next proposition we derive bounds on the squared $l_2$ estimation risk and predictive risk.
-We then provide intuition on why the restricted eigenvalue condition is required. \begin{theorem} Suppose that the linear model (\ref{linear model}) holds and that Assumption \ref{ass:restricted eigenvalue condition} holds.
+where $\bm\theta_0\in\R^p$ is the coefficient of linear model (\ref{linear model}). \end{assumption} In the next proposition we derive finite-sample bounds on the squared $l_2$ estimation risk and predictive risk.
+These bounds rely on the restricted eigenvalue condition, which controls the behavior of the design matrix on the cone where the estimation error is known to lie. \begin{theorem} Suppose that the linear model (\ref{linear model}) holds and that Assumption \ref{ass:restricted eigenvalue condition} is satisfied.
 Let $s_0:=|\supp(\bm\theta_0)|\le p$.
 Then, any lasso solution $\hat{\bm\theta}_n^l(\lambda)$ with $\lambda\ge 2\norm{\bm X'\bm\varepsilon_0/n}_\infty>0$ satisfies: \begin{enumerate}[label=(\roman*)] \item The estimation risk bound

 \item The predictive risk bound